catwell/adventofcode/2020/README.md

 ## Notes

-- I don't expect to finish or do most days on time this year for personal reasons.
+- I don't expect to finish or do most days on time this year, because my son was born on day 8.
 - Let's do it in [Teal](https://github.com/teal-language/tl), because it's more fun.

 ## How to run